vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

-The ideology which aims at restoring Rāma’s rule in its pure form by elimi nating the profane encroachments on it has become a politic factor of increasing importance, particularly in North India, where the oppositions between Hin dus, Muslims and Sikhs are most deeply felt, and where, as we have seen, the historical developments took place which gave the Hindu community its cohesioṇThis ideology is connected with the attempts on the part of funda mentalist Hindu groups, such as the Rastriya Svayamsevak Sangh (RSS), to make India a national Hindu state (Hind¯u Rās.t.ra), just as Pakistan is an Is lamic state and Khalistan a wished-for Sikh state.
+The ideology which aims at restoring Rāma’s rule in its pure form by elimi nating the profane encroachments on it has become a politic factor of increasing importance, particularly in North India, where the oppositions between Hin dus, Muslims and Sikhs are most deeply felt, and where, as we have seen, the historical developments took place which gave the Hindu community its cohesioṇThis ideology is connected with the attempts on the part of funda mentalist Hindu groups, such as the Rastriya Svayamsevak Sangh (RSS), to make India a national Hindu state (Hindū Rās.t.ra), just as Pakistan is an Is lamic state and Khalistan a wished-for Sikh state.
 33 On the religious level this ideology has led to the monotheistic aspect of Hinduism being articulated and assuming tangible, personal form, embodied by Rāma.
 It is in this light that the exorbitant success of the Rāmāyaṇa television series should be seeṇThis series enthralled the Hindu population to such an extent that riots broke out when power-failures interrupted television-reception, and a television-station was stormed when the series (already stretched as far as human ingenuity could manage) finally came to an end without a sequel, ‘the later deeds of Rāma’ (a kind of Uttararāmacarita) being announced.

-As the re-capture of Jerusalem was the central theme in the ideology of the Christian crusades, so the re-possessing of Rāma’s Birthplace, the Rāmajanma bh¯umi, gradually came to be central in this newly developed Hindu ideology.
+As the re-capture of Jerusalem was the central theme in the ideology of the Christian crusades, so the re-possessing of Rāma’s Birthplace, the Rāmajanma bhūmi, gradually came to be central in this newly developed Hindu ideology.
 34

 As we have seen, after the annexation of Avadh the English erected a fence around the Babri Masjid to prevent Hindus and Muslims from fighting over the spot.
 This policy was continued by the government of independent India.
 Hindus and Muslims alike were prohibited from entering the mosque.
 It is neither possible nor necessary to discuss all the incidents that took place around this holy spot in the last hundred years.
 It should however be mentioned that in 1949, in the aftermath of the partition, the Hindus succeeded in installing an